wangyuanzhe90/wangyuanzhe90.github.io/_posts/2025-07-21-Presentation.md

   - category2
 ---

-I am invited to give a keynote talk at IROS 2025 workshop "Planning, Perception and Navigation for Intelligent Vehicles (PPNIV)".
+I have been invited to give a keynote talk at IROS 2025 workshop "Planning, Perception and Navigation for Intelligent Vehicles (PPNIV)".